JD Admission Requirements

 LSAT

-Information concerning the Law School Admissions Test may be obtained from the Admissions Office or the Law School Admission Council (LSAC).
-The test is administered at various centers in the United States and abroad.
-LSAT-Flex tests are proctored remotely.
+Information about the Law School Admissions Test may be obtained from the Admissions Office or the Law School Admission Council (LSAC).

 GRE or GMAT